1984 Chevrolet Corvette hatchback coupe

 “Corvette is a rolling showcase of new technology …”

 For 1981, Chevrolet’s Corvette gained a new standard powertrain—the L81 190 bhp 5.7 liter/350 ci V8 with a Rochester four-barrel carburetor combined with a four-speed manual transmission (a three-speed automatic was a no-cost option).
 The new engine featured Computer Command Control, which automatically adjusted the ignition timing and the fuel/air mixture.
-Chevrolet engineers also managed to remove 167 pounds of curb weight from the Corvette by reducing the thickness of body panels, using aluminum for more parts, and replacing the steel rear leaf spring with a fiberglass one in cars with the automatic.
+Chevrolet engineers also replaced the steel rear leaf spring with a fiberglass one in cars with the automatic.

 With the four-speed manual, 0-60 came in about 8 seconds—quick for a 1981 model year car.
-Fuel economy was 14 city/20 highway by the standards of the day with either transmission.
-With a 23.7-gallon gas tank, one of the 40,606 proud new owners of a 1981 Corvette could expect a range of 365 miles with a 10% fuel reserve.
+Fuel economy was 14 city/20 highway by the day’s standards with either transmission.
+With a 23.7-gallon gas tank, one of the 40,606 proud new owners of a 1981 Corvette could expect a range of 295 to 325 miles with a 10% fuel reserve.

-For the $16,258.52 base price at the beginning of the model year (about $49,300 in 2019 dollars), Corvette buyers got T-tops, four-wheel power disc brakes, power steering, dual sport mirrors, and P225/70R15 tires (a size still readily available) on 15 x 8 inch rally wheels.
+For the $16,258.52 base price at the beginning of the model year (about $62,100 in 2025 dollars), Corvette buyers got removable roof panels, a Delco Freedom II battery, four-wheel power disc brakes, power steering, dual sport mirrors, and P225/70R15 tires (a size still readily available) on 15 x 8 inch rally wheels.
 Inside, air conditioning, power windows, a tilt-telescopic steering column, an AM/FM radio with dual front speakers, a quartz clock, and a choice of either cloth/vinyl or leather/vinyl bucket seats were all standard.

 There is strong club support for the 1981 Corvette, as there is for all Corvettes.
-According to Hagerty’s valuation tools, all the money for a 1981 Corvette in #1/Concours condition is $29,900, with a more normal #3/Good condition car going for $12,200.
-1981 Corvettes often show up in the Hemming’s Motor News classifieds and on eBay Motors—as I write this in December 2019, there’s a White one with a Medium Red leather bucket seats and 92,000 miles available on Hemming’s for $19,000.
-Make mine just like that, please.
+According to Hagerty’s valuation tools, a loaded 1981 Corvette in #1/Concours condition is $35,500, with a more normal #3/Good condition car going for $15,500.
+1981 Corvettes often appear in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I updated this blog entry in October 2025, there was a Red Corvette with Silver leather bucket seats and 46,000 miles available on Hemming’s, asking $29,000.

-Other Corvettes I have written about in this blog include the 1980 coupe, the 1982 coupe, the 1986 convertible, and the 1988 35th Anniversary Edition hatchback coupe.
+Other Corvettes I have written about in this blog include the 1980 coupe, the 1982 coupe, the 1984 hatchback coupe, the 1986 convertible, and the 1988 35th Anniversary Edition hatchback coupe.
 I also wrote about traveling long distances in an eighties Corvette.

 1988 Chevrolet Corvette 35th Anniversary Edition hatchback coupe

-One of the Corvettes judged at the NCRS Mid-Atlantic Regional a few months ago was a 35th Anniversary Edition Corvette coupe.
-Time to write a blog entry about one of the most striking of eighties Corvettes.
+One of the Corvettes judged at an NCRS Mid-Atlantic Regional I attended in 2019 was a 35th Anniversary Edition Corvette coupe.
+This made it time to write a blog entry about one of the most striking of eighties Corvettes.

 “… the influential sports car of the modern era.”

-For 1988, the big news for Chevrolet’s Corvette was the 35th Anniversary Edition coupe.
+For 1988, the big news for Chevrolet’s Corvette was the 35th Anniversary Edition coupe, which was introduced late in the model year at the New York Auto Show.
 It was only the second anniversary edition Corvette, following 1978’s Silver Anniversary version.
 Chevrolet had missed the 30th anniversary (there were no 1983 Corvettes), and one senses that General Motors’ marketing team didn’t want to let another one go by without acknowledgment.

-The standard powertrain continued to be the L98 5.7 liter/350 ci V8 with fuel injection paired to a four-speed automatic with overdrive.
+The Corvette’s standard powertrain continued to be the L98 5.7 liter/350 ci V8 with fuel injection paired with a four-speed automatic with overdrive.
 Depending on the rear axle ratio, horsepower for the coupe was either 240 bhp or 245 bhp.
-Top speed for the 1988 Corvette was about 155 mph, with a 0-60 time of about six seconds.
-Estimated fuel economy was 16 city/25 highway by the standards of the day (15/23 by today’s standards).
+Top speed for the 1988 Corvette was about 155 mph, and Car and Driver recorded a 0-60 time of 5.6 seconds.
+Estimated fuel economy was 16 city/25 highway by the day’s standards (15/23 by today’s measures).
 With a 20-gallon fuel tank, a Corvette owner could expect a range of 340 to 370 miles with a 10% fuel reserve.

 1988 Chevrolet Corvette 35th Anniversary Edition, photo courtesy of Mecum.

 There is strong club support for the 1988 Corvette, as there is for all Corvettes.
-According to Hagerty’s valuation tools, all the money for a 1988 35th Anniversary Edition coupe in #1/Concours condition is $33,800, with a more typical number #3/Good condition car going for $11,500.
-1988 Corvettes often show up in the Hemming’s Motor News classifieds and eBay Motors—as I write this in May 2019, there’s a 35th Anniversary Edition coupe with 28,000 miles and many NCRS awards asking an astonishing $80,000.
+According to Hagerty’s valuation tools, all the money for a 1988 35th Anniversary Edition coupe in #1/Concours condition is $47,700, with a more typical number #3/Good condition car going for $11,400.
+1988 Corvettes often show up in the Hemming’s Motor News classifieds, on eBay Motors, and on Bring a Trailer—as I update this blog entry in April 2025, there’s a 35th Anniversary Edition coupe with 8,100 miles for sale on Hemmings, asking $30,000.

 1986 Chevrolet Corvette convertible